Anemone coronaria: Cultivars

 Numerous cultivars have been selected and named, the most popular including the De Caen (single) and St Brigid (semi-double and double) groups of cultivars.
 The De Caen group are hybrids cultivated in the districts of Caen and Bayeux in France in the 18th century, and include 'Bicolor' (red with white), 'Blue Poppy' (blue), 'Mr Fokker' (purple), 'Sylphide' (deep pink) and 'The Bride' (white).
-Referred to as poppy anemones because they closely resemble the true poppy (Papaveroideae).
-St. Brigid cultivars originated in Ireland, and named after that county's saint, they include 'Lord Lieutenant' (purple blue) and 'The Governor' (red).
+Referred to as poppy anemones because they superficially resemble the true poppy (Papaver).
+St. Brigid cultivars originated in Ireland, and named after that country's saint, they include 'Lord Lieutenant' (purple blue) and 'The Governor' (red).
 In addition to these large groups, there are two minor groups, Rissoana which is very rustic and early blooming (November) and Grassensis with large double flowers that bloom in the spring.